dotnet/docs/docs/standard/garbage-collection/fundamentals.md

 Memory is compacted only if a collection discovers a significant number of unreachable objects.
 If all the objects in the managed heap survive a collection, then there's no need for memory compaction.

 To improve performance, the runtime allocates memory for large objects in a separate heap.
 The garbage collector automatically releases the memory for large objects.
-However, to avoid moving large objects in memory, the memory isn't compacted.
+However, to avoid moving large objects in memory, this memory is usually not compacted.

 ## Conditions for a garbage collection